Accommodations: Hotels, hiker’s hotels and mountain huts

 Hotels: Hotels with private baths included Chamonix, Champex, Evolene, Grimentz, Zinal, Grachen and Zermatt.
 These hotels are comfortable and welcoming.

 Hikers’ Hotels or hostels: The hiker’s hotels/hostels offer simple and basic, though comfortable accommodations.
-They have private double rooms with shared facilities.
+They have private double, triple or quad rooms with shared facilities.

 Cabanes or Refuges: They are high mountain huts and have shared bunkrooms, called dortoirs, complete with blankets and pillows.
 The shared facilities include washing and bathroom areas, most have showers.